CapoVelo.com - - Shimano IC501 Indoor Cycling Shoes Reviewed

 Additionally, the BOA system made adjusting the shoes on-the-fly a cinch, while ventilation lived up to Shimano’s claims.
 And, on the chance that I had to dismount and make my way across the room for something, I must admit having the rubber outsole with a recessed cleat, for once made it easy.

-The only real downside to the experience, were the SPD pedals that had to be used in conjunction with the two-bolt cleat design of the IC501, finicking sods that were a pain in the arse to clip into until I got accustom to them.
+The only real downside to the experience was the SPD pedals that had to be used in conjunction with the two-bolt cleat design of the IC501, finicking sods that were a pain in the arse to clip into until I got accustomed to them.

 What’s my final conclusion?